CMSgov/ab2d-website/access-production-claims-data.md

 ### IV.
 Download the files

 Once the job is complete, download the files from the same shell.
-You can request compressed data files and speed up your download times by including the optional `Accept-Encoding: gzip` header in your command.
+You can request compressed data files in gzip format and speed up your download times by including the optional `Accept-Encoding: gzip` header in your command.

 {% capture curlSnippet %}{% raw %}
 ./download-results.sh